opencv/opencv_attic/opencv/doc/tutorials/imgproc/gausian_median_blur_bilateral_filter/gausian_median_blur_bilateral_filter.rst

 .. container:: enumeratevisibleitemswithsquare

-   * The code opens an image (in this case *lena.png*) and display it under the effects of the 4 filters explained.
+   * The code opens an image (in this case *lena.jpg*) and display it under the effects of the 4 filters explained.

    * Here is a snapshot of the image smoothed using *medianBlur*:

      .. image:: images/Smoothing_Tutorial_Result_Median_Filter.jpg
               :alt: Smoothing with a median filter
-              :height: 200pt
               :align: center